Dorrit Black: Works

 Black created most of her linocuts in the 1930s.
 She worked mainly in water-colours in the late 1930s and then returned to working in oils.
 She settled in Adelaide, South Australia, in the late 1930s with her ageing mother, and painted many landscapes of the Adelaide hills and the south coast.

 Black's lino-prints were integral to her arts practice.
 "She captured the energy of the modern age."
 As she grew older "the vitality of the natural world" became fundamental.
 "Air Travel 3: The pineapple plantation" is an example of Black's lino-prints.
 The making of linocuts allowed Black to abstract her subjects by eliminating detail and emphasising structure.
 Abstraction allowed her to communicate sensation.

-She is noted for her painting of the Sydney Harbour Bridge as it was being constructed.
+Black is noted for her 1930 painting The Bridge, showing the Sydney Harbour Bridge as it was being constructed, before the arch was joined.
+The Bridge was painted in jewel-like colours such as aquamarine and “shimmering peacock” and was Australia’s first Cubist landscape.
+It was painted in Sydney.

 Black was a finalist for the Archibald Prize for portraiture in 1931.
 The Art Gallery of South Australia purchased her work Mirmande (1928) in 1940.

-Black painted the Sydney Harbour Bridge at various stages of construction.
-The Bridge has been painted in jewel-like colours such as, aquamarine and “shimmering peacock.”
-The Bridge, by Black, was Australia’s first Cubist landscape.
-It was painted in 1930, in Sydney.

 On returning to Adelaide, Black taught part-time at the South Australian School of Art.
 She was a member of the South Australian Society of Arts and the Contemporary Art Society.
 Dorrit Black died in the Royal Adelaide Hospital on 13 September 1951, at the age of 59, after a car accident.
 Her body was cremated following a Unitarian service.

 Professional activity and recognition

 Women were trailblazers of Modernism in Australia, and Black is recognised as "a prime force in educating Australians in the appreciation of modern art."
 Her work was described by critic Ivor Francis as:

 deeply respected by the more informed section of Adelaide artists.
 She has so consistently been artistically cold-shouldered and ignored since her return here about 20 years ago that it is amazing how she maintained the courage to fight on against so much prejudice and misunderstanding.
 Regarded as not sufficiently "advanced" by one section, and too "modern" by the other, it will be many years before her exceptional talent can be properly appreciated in its right perspective, as it most certainly will be.

 Her work is represented in the collections of the National Gallery of Australia as well as in many state and regional galleries, and in the Victoria and Albert Museum, London.
 A travelling retrospective of her work was organized by the Art Gallery of South Australia in 1975, who presented a major exhibition of her work from 14 June to 7 September 2014.
-She was represented in the National Gallery of Australia's Know My Name exhibition in 2020.
+She was represented in the National Gallery of Australia's Know My Name exhibition in 2020 and also in the 2025 exhibition co-presented by Agsa and the Art Gallery of New South Wales (AGNSW) and entitled 'Dangerously Modern Australian Women Artists in Europe 1890-1940'.